streamwithadot/TheQKit/README.md

 ///     - incorrectBackgroundColor: *Optional* overrides the default color of the incorrect screen
 ///     - questionBackgroundAlpha: *Optional* allows the opacity of the question/incorrect/correct screens to be changes.
 (0.0 ..
 1.0)
 ///     - isEliminationDisabled: *Optional* Users will never know if they are eliminated or not, simulates a non-elimination game mode
+///     - useWebPlayer: *Optional* toggles from using the native AVPlayer to using an embedded webplayer via WebKit.
+MUST HAVE "webPlayerURL" DEFINED IN TheQKit.initialize(...)
+IN THE APP DELEGATE TO WORK

 let options = TQKGameOptions(logoOverride: <#T##UIImage?#>,
                             colorCode: <#T##String?#>,